mongodb/docs-relational-migrator/source/includes/table-sql-connection-fields.rst

        Checking :guilabel:`Save password` saves the password securely on your machine.
 Relational Migrator automatically fills in the :guilabel:`Password` field for the current project.

+   * - :guilabel:`General / SSL` toggle

+     - SSL settings for the connection.
+Use the :guilabel:`Use SSL` to enable or disable SSL.
+With SSL enabled, check :guilabel:`Trust server certificate` to trust the stored certificate.

+   * - :guilabel:`General / SSL` toggle

+     - View SSL settings for the connection.

+   * - SSL: :guilabel:`Use SSL`

+     - Enable or disable SSL.

+   * - SSL: :guilabel:`Trust server certificate`

+     - With SSL enabled, check this to trust the stored certificate.